Keegan-Humphrey/Simulation-Inhomogeneous-Ground/README.md

 # Simulation-Inhomogeneous-Ground

-This build (as it stands) looks to visualise the landscape above the detector by comparing it to homogeneous ground.
+This build (as it stands) looks generate training data for Classify.py to recognize the Ubox being simulated.
 Parameters of the simulation can be modified by editing Filing.py.
 Relief data is fed to the simulation through the files Relief.cc and Relief.hh.

 To run: